 When you are installing roof bars to your vehicle, make sure to attach the bars correctly and refer to your vehicle’s owner’s manual.

 When installing roof racks, it is important to fix the rack properly, in accordance with the vehicle’s owner’s manual.
-Roof rack manufactures will give you advice on the right rack for your vehicle.
+Roof rack manufacturers will give you advice on the right rack for your vehicle.

 A great online company that offers lots of roof racks and bars for any vehicle – The Roof Box Company.

 All roof tents come with stainless steel fixings to attach to your roof bars or rack.
-Included are nuts, bolts, brackets, even tools with detailed instructions.
+Nuts, bolts, brackets, and even tools with detailed instructions are included.
 All the supplied fixings are made from premium stainless steel 304-grade metal.
-This is to prevent them from corrosion/rust and added strength.
+This is to prevent them from corrosion/rust and strength.

 There are two most common ways of installing your roof tent to your car.
 The first method is drilling holes in your roof rack or bars and then bolting the roof tent down.
 And secondly, use the provided brackets to clamp to your roof rack or roof bars.

 Here you can see we have measured and pre-drilled holes in our roof rack to bolt the roof top tent to the roof rack.
-There are two channels that run the width of the roof tent base, making it possible to bolt the roof tent down in several places in needed.
+Two channels run the width of the roof tent base, making it possible to bolt the roof tent down in several places if needed.